dojo/dojo.io/site/source/_posts/2018/01/17-Announcing-Dojo-2-beta-5/Announcing-Dojo-2-beta-5.md

 At the moment, we are planning for RC1 in early February.

-We are also working on additional packages which may land in time for 2.0, but more likely for a subsequent release:
+We are also working on additional features post Dojo 2.0:

-* `dojo/devtool` A development tool for Dojo 2 (Chrome and Firefox)
+* Development and diagnostic tools
 * `dojo/dgrid` Powerful data grid widget
-* `dojo/diagnostics` A diagnostic API for debugging Dojo 2 applications

 ## Getting involved